ContextLab/hypertools/readme.md

 <i>explore</i> (bool): Displays user defined labels will appear on hover.
 If no labels are passed, The point index and coordinate will be plotted.
 To use, set `explore=True`.

+Note: Explore more is currently only supported for 3D static plots.

 <b>Animation-specific keyword arguments:</b>

 <i>duration</i> (int): Length of the animation in seconds (default: 30 seconds)